iforce2d/inavFollowme/README.md

 (*optional*) The camera gimbal should be one that accepts regular servo signals (1000μs - 2000μs pulse width) to control the angle of view.
 For yaw control you will need a 3-axis gimbal.
 You may need to be able to modify the movement range of each axis.
 For example with the sketch as is, the pitch movement range is expected to be -90 to +90 degrees and the yaw is -180 to +180 degrees.
 I tested with the HAKRC 3-axis gimbal (https://goo.gl/og7awr) which runs the kick-ass STorM32 firmware and lets you customize dozens of other useful values such as how quickly the gimbal should turn etc.

-**FollowMeTag** requires an arduino (I used 5v pro-mini), GPS module, MS5611 barometer and nRF24L01 radio.
+**FollowMeTag** requires an arduino (I used 5v pro-mini), u-blox GPS module (6 series or higher), MS5611 barometer and nRF24L01 radio.
 With some modification of the code, you could make this without a barometer, but this is not recommended unless you'll only ever be using it on ground you know to be level.
+The default GPS settings are to use a 10Hz update rate, if your GPS module is not capable of this you might have to modify the rate to a lower setting (in GPS.h)

 **FollowMeController** requires a 5v arduino (I used pro-mini) and nRF24L01 radio.
 Optionally, you can use a mini OLED screen to show status info, and a LED to show radio reception 'heartbeat'.